cphillips89/Meteor-Mithril-Seed/README.md

 Bootstrap is also included by default in the client/styles folder.

-I have also included a demonstration of customer user sign-in/sign-up using Meteors accounts-password package, as well as a demonstration of mapping results returned from the local MongoDB and from an external API.
+I have also included a demonstration of user sign-in/sign-up using Meteors accounts-password package, as well as a demonstration of mapping results returned from the local MongoDB and from an external API.

 The result mapping route only becomes available once you are signed in/up.